Night Terrors: Usually No Cause for Concern

 Night terrors, also known as sleep terrors, are not the same as nightmares.

-Parents should not try to awaken a child who is experiencing a night terror, but should keep the child in a safe place to prevent accidental injury, until the night terror has ended.
-Night terrors are generally much more frightening for the person witnessing them than for the person experiencing them.
+Do not try to wake up your child during a night terror.
+Keep him or her safe to prevent injury, until the night terror has ended.
+Keep in mind that night terrors are generally more frightening for the person witnessing them than for the child experiencing them.

 Talk to your child's health care provider if you have questions or concerns about night terrors.

 Reviewed Date: 04-30-2014